hyan5/Extract-and-Store-Metadata-from-PDFs-Using-Qdrant/README.md

 Solutions:

 - "pymupdf" provided efficient tools retunring all blocks on the page.
-Based on their font-size, I reconstruct all paragraphs making them well-organized based on under their sections (subtitle).
+Based on their font-size, I reconstruct all paragraphs making them well-organized based on their sections (subtitle).
 - I employed a Image Caption Model to automatically generate the caption for the image.
 To enhance the clarity and accuracy, I additionally include the context information (e.g., the paragraph before the image) to make the caption accurate.
 (Image caption model used: "llava-hf/llava-interleave-qwen-0.5b-hf" avaliable on Huggingface, it is a small size model allowing both image and text input.)
 - Tables are a little bit hard to extract.
 Currently, I found all tables have a short description before it.
 So I developed logic to extract the last sentence before the table using pdfplumber.
 If the description exists, the extracted table is considered as a valid table, otherwise, it is considered as invalide table.